BZFlag-Dev/bzflag.org/_documentation/user/flags/burrow.md

 ## Server Settings

-- `_burrowAngularAd` - A multiplier for the turning speed of a burrowed tank
+- `_burrowAngularAd` - A multiplier that controls the turning speed of a burrowed tank
 - `_burrowDepth` - This is the depth that a burrowed tank will sink to
-- `_burrowSpeedAd` - A multiplier for the velocity of a burrowed tank
+- `_burrowSpeedAd` - A multiplier that controls the velocity of a burrowed tank